Open Policy Analysis of Deworming Interventions

 The OPA includes three complementary components:

-- An interactive plot, which provides the most up-to-date estimate of deworming interventions’ cost-effectiveness and is intended to inform policymakers.
+- An interactive plot, which provides the preferred estimate of deworming interventions’ cost-effectiveness and is intended to inform policymakers.
 Users can adjust key assumptions, such as prevalence rates and length of treatment, to obtain policy estimates for different settings.
 Additionally, all assumptions of the model are made available for a more in-depth inspection of the results.

 - An open policy report, which shows policy analysts and researchers all of the ins and outs of how the optimal policy estimate is obtained.
 We present the report using a dynamic document which details the data, code, and assumptions behind the analysis and app.